isomerpages/nparks-gardening/_get-involved/Allotment Gardens.md

 				</details>
 				<details>
 					<summary>Will NParks provide fencing, security or surveillance at allotment gardens?</summary>
 					<p style="margin-top: 5px; margin-bottom: 25px">Our allotment gardens are located in publicly accessible areas to allow park visitors to appreciate our green spaces and amenities holistically.
-Gardeners are informed during registration on this.
 We also inform gardeners upfront that no CCTVs or fencing are to be installed and that a storage box is provided for their tools and gardening materials.</p>
 					<p style="margin-top: 5px; margin-bottom: 25px">NParks would like to remind all park visitors to be considerate and keep our parks a place for everyone to enjoy, by not picking or damaging the plants in the parks including those belonging to the allotment gardeners.</p>
 					<p style="margin-top: 5px; margin-bottom: 25px">However, if there are recurrent reports on incidents of theft or vandalism at particular locations, NParks will consider additional measures to deter such occurrences.
 These may include putting up more signages at prominent areas of the allotment garden premises to remind public, and/or installation of CCTVs for general park surveillance.</p>
 				</details>